The views expressed by the host on this program, now documented to be almost always right, 99.7% of the time, nobody even close.

 I didn't know that.

-Then I didn't know that that was unacceptable to the Northern Arapahos, that they felt it demeaning to ask the government for the body parts and feathers, so they wanted to kill a couple birds.
+Then I didn't know that that was unacceptable to the northern Arapahos, that they felt it demeaning to ask the government for the body parts and feathers.

-They got the stuff themselves, and the regime has granted permission via the U.S. Fish and Wildlife Service.
+And the regime has granted permission via the U.S. Fish and Wildlife Service.

-Depending on which tribe or which race you belong to, you'll have special circumstances, waivers from law or certain favors granted to you.
+Depending on which tribe or which race you belong to, you'll have special circumstances, waivers from law, or certain favors granted to you.

-And this is all part of Obama's disdain for the Constitution, which to him and many other left-wing liberal democrats, Constitution is considered rich white man's law.
+And this is all part of Obama's disdain for the Constitution, which to him and many other left-wing liberal Democrats, Constitution is considered rich white man's law.

 Can't have that.